 Transtec’s previous local experience and knowledge with pavement design resulted in cost-effective designs, incorporating previous experience from past design-build projects like the nearby US 77 Kingsville to Driscoll project in Texas.

-“We could not be more pleased with their performance on this project and look forward to working with The Transtec Group in the future,” said Bacon.
+“We couldn’t be more pleased with their performance on this project and look forward to working with The Transtec Group in the future,” said Bacon.